gnss-sdr/geniuss-place/_sp-blocks/10-observables.md

   * $$ N_L $$ represents the integer ambiguity.
   * $$ \lambda_L \omega $$  is the [wind-up](http://www.navipedia.net/index.php/Carrier_Phase_Wind-up_Effect){:target="_blank"} term due to the circular polarization of the electromagnetic signal.
   * $$ d_{L_{\text{multipath}}} $$ models the effect of multipath on carrier phase estimation.
-  * $$ \epsilon_L $$ models the receiver's noise.
+  * $$ \epsilon_L $$ models the receiver's thermal noise.

 Notice that the ionospheric term has opposite sign for code and phase.
-This means that the ionosphere produces an advance of the carrier phase measurement equal to the delay on the code measurements
+This means that the ionosphere produces an advance of the carrier phase measurement equal to the delay on the code measurements.

 ### Implementation: `GPS_L1_CA_Observables`